-Judges at Kennel Club licensed obedience shows are expected to maintain and abide by the highest standards, adhering to The Kennel Club's regulations and the Judges' Code of Best Practice as set out in the Guide for Obedience Judges and Stewards.
+Judges at Kennel Club licensed competitive obedience shows are expected to maintain and abide by the highest standards, adhering to The Kennel Club's regulations and the Judges' Code of Best Practice as set out in the Guide for Obedience Judges and Stewards.

 All judges should be appropriately experienced and must act honestly and impartially and judge in a customary fashion acceptable to competitors.
 The overall aim of a judge is to provide value for the time, training, effort and money which the competitors put into their rounds at the show.

-How to become an obedience judge
+How to become a competitive obedience judge

 Your first step towards becoming a judge at open and championship obedience shows is to gain experience of judging at a lower level - club matches and competitions, limited obedience shows, companion dog shows, or Young Kennel Club events (other than YKC classes at open obedience shows).
 You should also ensure that you gain experience of stewarding at obedience shows - acting as a caller or marker steward provides a valuable opportunity to observe an experienced judge at work.